 pgpro_multiplan.auto_tracking (boolean)

-Enables pgpro_multiplan to normalize and register
+Enables pgpro_multiplan to register

-queries executed using the EXPLAIN command
+queries executed using the EXPLAIN and

-superusers can change this setting.
+value is off.
+Only superusers can change this setting.

 pgpro_multiplan.max_local_cache_size (integer)